rustacean-station/rustacean-station.org/_episodes/interviews/2022-09-02-dmitry-stepanov.md

 length: "32937273"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---
 Allen Wyma talks with [Dmitry Stepanov](https://github.com/mrDIMAS), creator of [Fyrox](https://fyrox.rs/).
-Fyrox is a feature-rich, general purpose game engine that is suitable for any kind of games.
+Fyrox is a feature-rich, general purpose game engine built in Rust.

 ## Contributing to Rustacean Station